ariuna-systems/slate-sphinx/README.md

 ## Packaging

-Install the package locally or from a source archive:
+Install the package locally or from a source archive.

 ```shell
 uv pip install .